-Intelligent Transportation Systems (ITS), formerly Intelligent Vehicle-Highway Systems (IVHS), provide the technology applications helping the nation address current surface transportation problems and while concurrently providing approaches for dealing with future demands through a strategic, intermodal view of transportation.
+Intelligent Transportation Systems (ITS), formerly Intelligent Vehicle-Highway Systems (IVHS), provide the technology applications helping the nation address current surface transportation problems while concurrently providing approaches for dealing with future demands through a strategic, intermodal view of transportation.
 ITS applies proven and emerging technologies in fields such as data processing, communications, control, navigation and electronics to surface transportation challenges.
 While ITS technologies alone cannot satisfy the nation's growing transportation needs, they provide the means to revise current approaches to problem solving and improve the efficiency and cost-effectiveness of existing systems.
-When deployed and effectively integrated, ITS technologies provide very meaningful benefits including more efficient use of the nation's infrastructure and of energy resources, complemented by measurable improvements in safety, mobility, productivity and accessibility.
+When deployed and effectively integrated, ITS technologies provide meaningful benefits including more efficient use of the nation's infrastructure and of energy resources, complemented by measurable improvements in safety, mobility, productivity and accessibility.

 To foster national deployment and integration of ITS technologies, the U.S. Department of Transportation (U.S. DOT) initiated a multi-faceted ITS program involving research and field operational testing of promising ITS technology applications.
-The previous edition of this document addressed program direction during what was in many respects a transition year bridging the end of the era launched by the enactment of the Intermodal Surface Transportation Efficiency Act of 1991 (ISTEA) and the Transportation Equity Act for the 21st Century (TEA-21) signed into law in July 1998.
-The previous ITS Projects Book introduced the emerging realignment of the program into infrastructure categories and the integration of vehicle technology activities into an Intelligent Vehicle Initiative (IVI).
-This edition reflects the restructuring of the program and the realignment of both legacy projects and new projects (i.e., those initiated in FY1998) into the new categories.
+The previous edition of this document addressed program direction during the first year authorized by the Transportation Equity Act for the 21st Century (TEA-21), signed into law in July 1998.
+Many of the projects described in this document were initiated during the period authorized by the Intermodal Surface Transportation Efficiency Act of 1991 (ISTEA).
+The previous edition of the ITS Projects Book was the first to reflect the restructuring of the ITS Program into Intelligent Infrastructure categories and the Intelligent Vehicle Initiative.
+This edition continues to categorize both legacy projects (originating under ISTEA), and those begun since the enactment of TEA-21, according to this program structure.